 Everyone has their struggles to varying degrees, but to some, it is so much more severe.
-I could go on, but instead, I will say I am grateful, that we are in good health and had the strength to keep climbing until we reached the summit.
+Looking back now I am just grateful, that we are in good health and had the strength to keep climbing until we reached the summit.

 A few people turned around and climbed back down the stairs defeated, but what was inspiring was meeting a few people coming down that were cheering us on claiming that there wasn’t much further to climb to reach the top.

 We passed the 3/4 mark and I saw people who were clearly not in the best physical shape coming down praising how beautiful the view was and how it was well worth the sweat and tears.

 Pitifully, I thought, “Well, if they can do it, I can do it!”

 When we reached the top there was a water fountain at the very end of the staircase and a little further a place to take off your shoes and walk over to the massive Buddha statue and Pagoda at the very top of the rock formation.

 I still cannot imagine what great effort it took to build these enormous structures on the top of such a narrow rock formation.

 Was it worth the strenuous climb to the top?